zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 And the Great Teacher says, "Some people I usually respect for their willingness to publicly die on a hill of facts, now seem to be talking as if color references are necessarily a factual statement about frequencies of light.
 But using language in a way _you_ dislike, is not lying.
 You're not standing in defense of truth if you insist on a word, brought explicitly into question, being used with some particular meaning."
 And you look up at the sky and see blue.

 If you think: "It may look like the sky is blue, such that I'd ordinarily think that someone who said 'The sky is green' was being deceptive.
-But surely the Great Teacher wouldn't egregiously mislead people about his own philosophy of language when being egregiously misleading happened to be politically convenient," you lose a chance to discover your mistake.
+But surely the Great Teacher wouldn't egregiously mislead people about the philosophy of language when being egregiously misleading happens to be politically convenient," you lose a chance to discover your mistake.

 How will you discover your mistake?
 Not by comparing your description to itself.